SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * DELETE `amalthea.scheduler.priorities` - deprecated will be ignored if provided
 * NEW `amalthea.scheduler.packing` - can be used to enable a preset scheduler that will try to pack sessions on the smallest number of nodes and favor the most used nodes
 * NEW `amalthea.scheduler.custom` - can be used to add any custom scheduler for Amalthea, admins just have to provide the scheduler name
+* EDIT `crc` - the field has been renamed to `dataService`, all child fields and functionality remains the same

 ## Upgrading to Renku 0.39.0